 4. DOES CRYOABLATION ELIMINATE THE NEED FOR ANTI-CANCER MEDICATION AND/OR RADIATION?

-It’s important to understand that no combination of treatments can completely eliminate the risk of breast cancer recurrence, but radiation, anti-estrogen (endocrine) therapy, chemotherapy, anti-HER2/neu immunotherapy, and/or lymph node surgery have been clearly shown to dramatically reduce the risk of breast cancer recurrence within the breast and elsewhere within the body.
-Depending on your cancer characteristics and estimated risk of recurrence, you might be required to commit to certain other treatments (e.g., anti-estrogen therapy) before you are offered cryoablation.
+It’s important to understand that no combination of treatments can completely eliminate the risk of breast cancer recurrence, but radiation, anti-estrogen (endocrine) therapy, chemotherapy, anti-HER2/neu immunotherapy, and/or lymph node surgery have been clearly shown to dramatically reduce the risk of breast cancer recurrence within the breast and elsewhere within the body, especially for higher-risk cancers.
+Depending on your cancer characteristics and estimated risk of recurrence, you might be advised to consider certain other treatments (e.g., anti-estrogen therapy).
 At the end of the day, it is up to you to follow through with additional recommended treatments after cryoablation to minimize your risk of breast cancer recurrence within the breast and elsewhere within the body.

-Cryoablation of breast cancer is still considered an experimental treatment.
+Cryoablation of breast cancer is still considered an experimental treatment by many doctors.
 As a result, some consulting doctors may not feel comfortable treating you with radiation or other standard treatments.
-If needed, the doctor performing cryoablation might be able to help you identify consulting doctors to assist with your cancer treatment and follow-up.
+If needed, Dr. Holmes might be able to help you identify consulting doctors to assist with your cancer treatment and follow-up.
 It might also be necessary to seek these treatments from a consulting doctor outside of your home community.

 5. SHOULD YOU HAVE CRYOABLATION PERFORMED BY A BREAST SURGEON OR RADIOLOGIST?

 An important consideration for women considering cryoablation is whether or not, if given the option, you should choose to have cryoablation performed by a breast surgeon or radiologist.
-The bottom line is that treating a patient with breast cancer is more than just 1 one-hour office procedure.
-Although radiologists undoubtedly possess the technical skills to perform cryoablation, the advantage of seeking treatment from a breast surgeon is that breast surgeons are better suited to helping women weigh the pros and cons of cryoablation compared to other treatments.
-Breast surgeons are generally more committed to providing ongoing follow-up care, coordination of care with your local healthcare providers, and supervision or facilitation of ongoing follow-up.
+The bottom line is that treating a patient with breast cancer is more than just 1 hour radiology procedure.
+Although radiologists possess the technical skills to perform cryoablation, the advantage of seeking cryoablation from a breast surgeon is that breast surgeons are better suited to helping women weigh the pros and cons of cryoablation compared to other treatments, discuss the alternative, make referrals, perform a lymph node biopsy, if needed, and order follow-up imaging and biopsies, if needed.
+Breast surgeons are generally more committed to providing ongoing follow-up care, coordination of care with your local healthcare providers, and providing or facilitating ongoing follow-up.